VrundKasodariya/LEETCODE/README.md

 ## 🧠 Why I'm Doing This

 - 🗓️ Build strong daily consistency and accountability
-- 🧩 Master problem-solving patterns (Sliding Window, Two Pointers, etc.)
+- 🧩 Master problem-solving patterns
 - 💬 Explain every line for future revision and community learning
 - 🔎 Prep deeply for coding interviews and assessments